harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 Sitting across from one another, after you've exchanged PGP keys, she says: "I'll follow up with an email."
 She downs her Jameson (who am I kidding, she's not drinking coffee) and leaves.
 The next day, an encrypted email shows up in your inbox; it reads:

-`Get on the Brooklyn-bound L train at Bedford Avenue at 3:27 pm.
+`Get on the Manhattan-bound L train at Bedford Avenue at 3:27 pm.
 Sit in the second car.`

 `Pull out your phone and join a network called "OMG SECRET SHIT" with the password doopie_d00pie_d00.`